jbranso/.emacs.d/README.md

-# A reasonable Emacs config
+# My reasonable Emacs config

-This is my emacs configuration tree, continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially those who are web developers.
-These days it's somewhat geared towards OS X, but it is known to also work on Linux and Windows.
+Not so long ago I forked Steve Purcell's emacs config.
+You can find the original config here: https://github.com/purcell/emacs.d

+My emacs config is still structured like Steve Purcell's.
+All of my code for my init.el is in my lisp/ folder.
+Mostly, I have removed some of the features that he added to his emacs config.
+Most notably, I do not use mmm-mode (more than one major mode).
+To edit web pages, I use web-mode.el.
+This config also assumes you want to use evil-mode with a dvorak keyboard.  *If you like the qwerty keyboard layout and the default non-modal behavior of emacs, then you probably should not use this config.*

 Emacs itself comes with support for many programming languages.
 This config adds improved defaults and extended support for the following:

-* Ruby / Ruby on Rails
-* CSS / LESS / SASS / SCSS
+* CSS
-* HAML / Markdown / Textile / ERB
-* Clojure (with Cider and nRepl)
-* Javascript / Coffeescript
+* Javascript
 * Python
-* PHP
+* PHP (web-mode.el).
-* Haskell
-* Erlang
-* Common Lisp (with Slime)
+* Common Lisp (with Slime ?)
+* evil-mode (vim like keybindings).
+* evil-dvorak-mode (restructures vim's keybindings to work for dvorak keyboard layouts).
+* helm (because ido is not nearly as cool)
+* projectile (which I'm still trying to learn how to use)

-In particular, there's a nice config for *tab autocompletion*, and flycheck is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.
+Flycheck is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.

 ## Requirements